 It seems obvious, but it's worth highlighting that for all this expert advice we're about to offer, nothing beats having bespoke, tailored knowledge.
 'Always employ an architect to get the best result, as a good architect will consider the client brief to find out how they will use the existing and new space, and ensure the homeowner gets the most out of that space,’ says Ben Hawkins, architect at Granit Architecture + Interiors.

-With any addition you need to think about what the room is to be used for.
+With any architectural ideas for homes you need to think about what the room is to be used for.
 If it’s going to be a kitchen with wall units, you may want solid walls with a glass roof or skylights.
 Alternatively, you may yearn for a wow-factor glass box extension for a living or dining space.
 Also think about the materials you want to use, does the exterior need to blend with the existing building or be completely different?

 One-level homes are perfect for additions and can transform an otherwise ordinary building into something extra special.